MilesBHuff/Optimality/readme.md

 Settings for various applications are stored in the "/config" folder.
-Although the configuration files in this repository contain only colour- and theme- specific settings, some of them can contain more than just that -- so make sure that you don't just blindly overwrite any pre-existing settings-files on your computer.
+Although the configuration files in this repository contain only colour- and theme- specific settings, some of them are supposed to contain more than just that -- so make sure that you don't just blindly overwrite any pre-existing settings files on your computer.

 <!----------------------------------------------------------------------------->
 ## Licence

-Except where otherwise stated, these files are Copyright © 2016 by Miles Bradley Huff per LGPL3 and CC-BY-SA-4.
+Except where otherwise stated, these files are Copyright © 2016-2017 by Miles Bradley Huff per LGPL3 and CC-BY-SA-4.

 The exact terms of copyright are found in "/license.txt".